 Month: March 2023

 This video can not be played To play this video you need to enable JavaScript in your browser.
-By Angélica Casas in Nashville & George Wright in London BBC News Three children and three adults have been killed in a shooting by an ex-student at a school in the US city of Nashville, Tennessee.
-The
+By Holly Honderich & Sam Cabral in Washington, DC and Park City, Utah Hollywood actress Gwyneth Paltrow has thanked jurors who found her not liable for a 2016 ski crash at a resort in the US state

 - 1